EnphantProdyge/S4H2021-SLIRUS/Speech_to_text/README.txt

 Now you should have the JSON key downloaded.
 This will allow you to have access to the APIs that were enable for your projet.

-4-Create a bucket in your google cloud project:
+4. Create a bucket in your google cloud project:
 	4.1-Click on "Storage" in the menu.
 	4.2-Click on "CREATE BUCKET" and fill in the information required.
 Remember the name of your bucket because you'll need to put it in the code ...

-4. Run Enregistrement.py in the virtual environment
+5. Run Enregistrement.py in the virtual environment

 This section is reserved to those who use a virtual environment.
 To open the file in the virtual environment (and use the libraries inside), be sure that the virtual environment is still active.